WW Recipe of the Day: Weight Watchers Coffee Fluff

-I found it in the original Weight Watchers Cookbook by Jean Nidetch from 1966.
+I found it in the original Weight Watchers Cookbook (affiliate link) by Jean Nidetch from 1966.
 I found it in a secondhand bookshop last summer and just had to bring it home.

 But hidden within the book's pages were a few recipes that didn't seem too bad: the Weight Watchers Cottage Cheese Danish, which has become a breakfast staple, and this Coffee Fluff, essentially coffee and unflavored gelatin whipped to make it fluffy and then chilled until it becomes firm, for example.

 The original recipe called for artificial sweetener, but I'm not a fan, so I used a tablespoon of sugar instead.

 I tend to like the bitter flavor of coffee and drink mine black without sugar, so thought this dessert was fine with just a spoonful of sugar.